Antonio Guterres, tireless refugee champion

 Born in Lisbon on April 30, 1949, Guterres joined Portugal’s Socialist party following the country’s 1974 “Carnation revolution” which put an end to nearly five decades of dictatorship.

-Elected a lawmaker in 1976 in Portugal’s first democratic election following the revolution, Guterres quickly earned a reputation as a gifted orator.
+Elected a lawmaker in 1976 in Portugal’s first democratic election following the revolution, Guterres, an engineer by training, quickly earned a reputation as a gifted orator.

-Guterres, who has greying hair and a discreet smile, led the party to victory in the next general election in 1995, becoming prime minister.
+Guterres, who comes across as approachable, led the party to victory in the next general election in 1995, becoming prime minister.

 Portugal was undergoing rapid economic growth at the time and enjoying nearly full employment, which allowed Guterres to set up a guaranteed minimum income, one of his government’s flagship measures.